 For example, the S8 5% CO2 Sensor is an ideal sensing solution that is designed to act as a safety switch for alarm applications that are critical in ensuring safety for restaurants, beverage industries, factories, and mining.

 Indoor Air Quality/HVAC Applications

 Another main application in which gas sensor technologies are used is for the monitoring of air quality in enclosed spaces such as homes, office buildings, and classrooms.
-Not only do gas sensors provide a reliable early warning of rising CO2 levels, but they also greatly assist in providing energy efficiency and reducing wear and tear on HVAC systems.
+Not only do gas sensors provide a reliable early warning indicator of rising CO2 levels, but they also greatly assist in providing energy efficiency and reducing wear and tear on HVAC systems.

 Medical and Life-Science Applications

 One gas sensor application that utilizes gas sensing technologies tremendously is the medical and life science fields.
-Because many gas sensors are incredibly accurate, reliable, and consistent; they can be easily integrated into areas such as incubation, neuroscience, robotics, capnography, and many others.
+Because many gas sensors are incredibly accurate, reliable, and consistent; they can be easily integrated into areas such as incubation, neuroscience, respiration, robotics, capnography, and many others.

 One example that showcases the use of gas sensors in medical applications is a specific California University who was awarded a government grant to study CO2 levels flowing through blood and exhalation of human brain activity.